Mixtera: A Data Plane for Foundation Model Training: Evaluation

-\textbf{Training setup.} We base our setup on Jiang et al.~\cite{Jiang2024ADO}.
-In addition to their 162M and 1.6B architectures, to test how ADO scales to the latest model architecture, we try a 3.6B model (\Cref{tab:models}) following \texttt{Llama-3.2-3B} from Meta, including its tokenizer.
-The 162M and 1.6B models use the \texttt{EleutherAI/GPT-NeoX-20B} tokenizer.
-All models use a sequence length of 2048.
-For ADO, we follow the codebase and discard the first 500 steps for fitting the scaling laws, start with fitting the scaling laws at step 1\,000, and then re-fit the laws every 1\,000 steps with a subsampling frequency of 10.
-We also follow the codebase and \enquote{use the same step size} for all domains.
-Instead of using the count of how often a domain has been sampled to fit the scaling laws like in the paper, we follow the ADO codebase and average the total sample counts evenly across all domains.
-We train all models with non-strict token-level mixtures, a learning rate of 0.001 with a linear warmup for 500 steps and linear decay until the final step, and the AdamW optimizer, for 30\,000 steps.
-For 162M/1.6B, we use 64 GPUs with a microbatch size of 32, and for 3.6B we use 128 GPUs with a microbatch size of 16, resulting in a global batch size of 2048 and total 125\,B tokens.
-As mixtures, we test ADO, the default weights as in the DoReMi paper~\cite{xie2024doremi}, and on 162M/1.6B, the \enquote{natural} weights by Jiang et al.~\cite{Jiang2024ADO} which are optimized for the NeoX tokenizer.
+\textbf{Training setup.} We test the 1.6B model from Jiang et al.~\cite{Jiang2024ADO} with the \texttt{EleutherAI/GPT-NeoX-20B} tokenizer and a 3.6B model (\Cref{tab:models}) following \texttt{Llama-3.2-3B} from Meta, including its tokenizer.
+We omit the results from the 162M model for brevity.
+We use a sequence length of 2048.
+For ADO, we follow the codebase and discard the first 500 steps for fitting the scaling laws, start with fitting them at step 1\,000, and then re-fit the laws every 1\,000 steps with a subsampling frequency of 10.
+We also follow the codebase and \enquote{use the same step size} for all domains, i.e., instead of using the count of how often a domain has been sampled to fit the scaling laws like in the paper, we average the total sample counts evenly across all domains.
+We train using non-strict token-level mixtures for 30\,000 steps, using a learning rate of 0.001 with a linear warmup for 500 steps and linear cooldown for 3\,000 steps, and the AdamW optimizer.
+For 1.6B, we use 64 GPUs with a microbatch size of 32, and for 3.6B we use 128 GPUs with a microbatch size of 16, resulting in a global batch size of 2048 and total 125\,B tokens.
+As mixtures, we test the default weights as in DoReMi~\cite{xie2024doremi}, the natural weights as in Jiang et al.~\cite{Jiang2024ADO}, and ADO initialized with the natural weights.